 Professional Qualification Exemptions:

-BSc accounting students gain the highest possible amount of exemptions from professional body exams available from an undergraduate degree.
+BSc Accounting students gain the highest possible amount of exemptions from professional body exams available from an undergraduate degree.

 No other UCC degree gives students as many exemptions.

-For professional accounting body exemption details awarded to BSc accounting graduates please see the links below and enter University College Cork when prompted.
+For Professional Accounting body exemption details awarded to BSc Accounting graduates please see the links below and enter University College Cork when prompted.

-In year 3 of the programme students have to opportunity to go on a 6-month paid work placement with some of world’s leading companies, organised by UCC Careers Service.
+In year 3 of the programme students have to opportunity to go on a 6-month paid work placement with some of the world’s leading companies, organised by UCC Careers Service.
 Extensive preparation for placement commences at the start of year 2.
 During placement, students are supported by both academic and business mentors.

 Students gain experience in high-quality professional environments in globally renowned firms including Deloitte, EY, KPMG, PWC, AIB, Apple, CITCO, Eli Lilly and FDC.
-As a result, students successfully apply and contextualise academic studies, develop professional skills and explore career opportunities.
+As a result, students successfully apply and contextualise academic studies, develop professional skills, and explore career opportunities.
 Students also have the opportunity to secure their placement abroad for example in London, Luxembourg etc.